Shashwat1524/Prescribed-Performance-Control-vs-PID-Control-of-DC-Motor/README.md

 Arduino IDE: Install the Arduino IDE on your development machine.
 Teensyduino Add-on: Install the Teensyduino add-on for Arduino IDE to enable programming of the Teensy board.

-## Control Algorithms
-### Prescribed Performance Control (PPC)

-### Proportional-Integral-Derivative (PID) Control
-Description of the PID control algorithm implementation.
-Tuning PID parameters (Kp, Ki, Kd) for desired speed regulation.
-Comparison of PID control with PPC in terms of performance and stability.

 ## Results
 ### Speed Regulation Comparison
 - **Prescribed Performance Control (PPC) vs. Proportional-Integral-Derivative (PID) Control:**